 From Kos Town to Nisyros

-- Blue Star Ferries (large car ferries): approx. 3x per week
+- Blue Star Ferries (large car ferries): approx. 3 times per week

-- Saos Ferries (car ferry): 2x per week
+- Saos Ferries (car ferry): 2 times per week

-- Supply ship (e.g. Joy Star): up to 4x per week, tickets in Kos Town at Adris Nissia Travel
+- Supply ship (including Olimpis Ermis): up to 4 times per week, tickets available in Kos Town at Adris Nissia Travel

 From Kardamena to Nisyros

-- Passenger ferries: 2-3 ferries daily, including Captain Dimitris, Agios Konstantinos and the ship IRO, departure 9:30 am, return 3:30 pm
+- Passenger ferries: 2–3 ferries daily, including Capitan Dimitris, Agios Konstantinos, and the ship IRO; departure at 9:30 AM, return at 3:30 PM

 From Kefalos to Nisyros

-- Kamari passenger ferry: daily in high season, Tuesday and Sunday from September to October, departure 9:30 a.m., return 3:30 p.m.
+- Kamari passenger ferry: daily during high season; from September to October on Tuesdays and Sundays; departure at 9:30 AM, return at 3:30 PM

-→ An up-to-date overview of the ferries to Nisyros can be found here: Diakomihalis Travel
+→ An up-to-date overview of ferries to Nisyros can be found here: Diakomihalis Travel

 It is not absolutely necessary to book a guided tour to Nisyros.
 There are several car rental companies directly at the port of Mandraki.
 With a rental car or scooter, you can explore the island of Nisyros at your own pace.

-In addition, you have the opportunity to head for the beautiful places against the crowds.
+In addition, you have the opportunity to visit beautiful spots away from the crowds.
 For example, it is recommended to drive first to Nikia and then down into the crater.
-Or to stroll through Mandraki right at the beginning and then drive up to Emporios.
-We can personally recommend the following rental companies:
+Or to stroll through Mandraki right at the start and then drive up to Emporios.
+We personally recommend the following rental companies:

-Manos and his daughter Popi have their extensive rental car rental directly at the port of Mandraki.
-Vehicles of all sizes, as well as quads, buggies and scooters are offered.
-The process is quick and uncomplicated, it is advisable to contact Manos before arriving in Nisyros.
+Manos and his daughter Popi run their extensive car rental business right at the port of Mandraki.
+They offer vehicles of all sizes, as well as quads, buggies, and scooters.
+The process is quick and straightforward; it’s advisable to contact Manos before arriving in Nisyros.

 → You can find more information at: